 There are walking tracks through two easily accessible areas of bushland; one can be accessed from Wharf St, Queens Park, the other from Station St in East Cannington.
 Both of these areas hold beautiful, species-rich vegetation, including rare and endangered and priority flora.
 While spring is the most spectacular season for wildflowers, there is something special to be found all year round.

 More than 200 native plant species have been identified in these two areas of bushland.
 And new species are being added to the list every year.
-Nearly 100 bird species are seen regularly; with the endangered Carnaby’s Black Cockatoo using the area to feed and the migratory Rainbow Bee-eater nesting.
+More than 60 bird species have been observed; with the endangered Carnaby’s Black Cockatoo using the area to feed and the migratory Rainbow Bee-eater nesting.

 The Queens Park Regional Open Space contains the Bush Forever sites: #283 Queens Park Bushland and #424 McDowell St Bushland.

 Access is easiest from Station St between Welshpool Rd and Luyer Ave.